librity/ft_dev_diaries/logbooks/logs_en.md

 - Yesterday I configured my libft makefile and did 6 of the mandatory functions
 - Today I plan to continue libft memory functions
-- My biggest impediment was the make documentation: it has several cryptic rules and 50 different ways to do the same thing.
+- My biggest obstacle was the make documentation: it has several cryptic rules and 50 different ways to do the same thing.

 # 2021-02-06

 - Friday I advanced to the second part of libft, to the ft_split function.
 - Today I plan to finish the second part of the libft and start the bonuses
-- My biggest impediment was knowing which corner cases the moulinette will test.
+- My biggest obstacle was knowing which corner cases the moulinette will test.
 I hope the automatic tests charge for everything.

 # 2021-02-07

 - Yesterday I finished all the mandatory functions of libft and started the bonus.
 - Today I plan to finish the bonus and test everything on the guacamole.
-- My biggest impediment was ft_split: this function was very boring to implement.
+- My biggest obstacle was ft_split: this function was very boring to implement.
 Ft_itoa was also very rough.

 # 2021-02-08

 - Yesterday I finished the libft bunus, corrected the tests that were failing and made the first correction.
 - If I open a slot I plan to make the second correction today.
 - This week and next I will take classes to get the license, and I will be unavailable after 7pm.
-My biggest impediment is to find a correction slot before 7pm.
+My biggest obstacle is to find a correction slot before 7pm.

 # 2021-02-09

 - Yesterday I didn't do anything related to the 42's cursus.
 - Today I'm going to do my second libft correction.
-- My biggest impediment is the classes to get the license: go from 19h to 23h.
+- My biggest obstacle is the classes to get the license: go from 19h to 23h.
 I'm coming home late.

 # 2021-02-10

 - Yesterday I did the second libft correction.
 - If I have time, today I will install the vm to be able to make evaluations of other cadets and to earn points.
-- My biggest impediment in these last days has been time.
+- My biggest obstacle in these last days has been time.

 # 2021-02-11